FAQs

 There are normally 12 trainees on a course.
 They come from a variety of educational and professional backgrounds, both from within the UK and from other parts of the world, and range from recent graduates to people of retirement age.

-Trainees normally have to teach every other day.
-The students come from a range of different countries and are mostly resident in the city for relatively short periods, though some may have settled in Norwich.
-From their perspective, teaching practice provides them with access to free English Language tuition.
+The students can come from a range of different countries.
+On Norwich courses, they are mostly resident in the city for relatively short periods, though some may have settled in Norwich.
+On online courses, students can be at locations worldwide.
+From a student's perspective, teaching practice provides them with access to free English language tuition.

-Each trainee observes 6 hours of teaching in addition to observing fellow trainees during teaching practice and opportunities to see further classes on video.
+Each trainee observes six hours of teaching, in addition to observing fellow trainees during teaching practice and having opportunities to see further classes on video.
 Observation is organised so that trainees have the opportunity initially to see classes at the level that they are teaching.
 Although trainees are not required to teach beginners or very advanced students, they will have the chance to observe those levels when they are available.
 Observation is task-based and trainees are directed to focus on particular aspects of teaching / learning in each observed lesson.
 Notes written during / after observation also provide the Course Tutor with an indication of what is being learned from the experience.

 There are four assessed written assignments of a practical nature.
 In addition, trainees are required to hand in their observation notes and lesson plans and to do a variety of short written tasks.
 There is very little time for extensive reading.
 Reading references are given throughout the course, but these tend to be articles or chapters from books rather than entire books.
-Reading on the CELTA is also highly practical– teacher’s handbooks rather than theoretical writing.
+Reading on the CELTA is also highly practical – teachers' handbooks rather than theoretical writing.
 Trainees are, however, strongly recommended to do as much reading before the course as possible.

 Most trainees who pass the CELTA do go on to find employment after the course, but there is no guarantee of work.